T-Pau/Anykey/README.md

 Keys that are currently pressed are displayed inverted.

 Keys that were previously pressed are displayed in a lighter gray.
 This helps detect dead keys.
-To reset the state of all keys to unpressed, exit the program with run/stop restore and restart it with run.
+To reset the state of all keys to unpressed, hold `F5` for two seconds.

 ## Joystick